slbabin/quiz/README.md

 ## Design

 - The quiz consists of the landing page and the actual quiz page.
-A landing page sets the context and creats anticipation for the participants.
+A landing page sets the context and creates anticipation for the participants.

 - Wireframes